www.kawakib.com

 This code outlines the principles I consider essential in promoting an ethical dance community, and in professional dance performance and education.
 They are examples of self-regulation among those who aspire to high levels of artistic endeavor in teaching or performing.
 I pledge to do my best to follow this guideline and I also urge others in the dance community to consider following it or their own.
 Taking this public step can help avoid the common "falling outs" that happen so often in dance communities; and our actions will reflect the honor and uplifting influence of the dance even when viewed by the general public.

-Liberty - freedom of choice
+Liberty - Freedom of Choice

 Some Oriental Dance organizations require adherence to their ethics or conduct codes and promise disciplinary action if neglected.
 A pledge of honor requires no signatures, just honest intention.
 Mistakes will be surely be made; but honest mistakes can lead to growth.
 Exercising your free will while still respecting others' rights brings true liberty to all involved.